Valencian frontó

-Frontó (/ca-valencia/) is a modified Valencian pilota version of the original Basque Pelota game.
+Frontó (/ca-valencia/) is a modified Valencian pilota version of the original Basque pelota game.
 The name frontó refers both to the game, ball and the playing area.
-Unlike some of the more popular Valencian Pilota rules, frontó is an indirect game, that is, players do not stand face-to-face but share a common playing area.
+Unlike some of the more popular Valencian pilota rules, frontó is an indirect game, that is, players do not stand face-to-face but share a common playing area.

 History

-The first frontó in Valencia is dated in the late 1800s, and was called the "Jai Alai" (Basque for joyful party).
+The first frontó in Valencia is dated in the late 1800s, and was called the Jai Alai (Basque for "joyful party").
 On 12 June 1894 the newspaper El Mercantil announced one of the first matches with 4 Basque players.

-After its foreign origins, Valencian frontó evolved with the use of a different ball, the "tec", so that it has more in common with Valencian pilota.
-So far, though, it has not gained as much popularity as the Escala i corda or Raspall rule variations, the only version of pilota with professional players.
+After its foreign origins, Valencian frontó evolved with the use of a different ball, the tec, so that it has more in common with Valencian pilota.
+So far, though, it has not gained as much popularity as the escala i corda or raspall rule variations, the only version of pilota with professional players.

-Valencian and Basque Pelota players now meet in casual tournaments or exhibitions despite the use of different balls and different court sizes.
+Valencian and Basque pilota/pelota players now meet in casual tournaments or exhibitions despite the use of different balls and different court sizes.